midonet/midonet/docs/rest-api-specification.md

         <td>POST</td>
         <td>No</td>
         <td>The beginning of the tcp/udp source port range to match.
 This
-         field is required if invTpEnd is set.</td>
+         field is required if invTpEnd is set.
+When creating an ICMP rule, this field should be set to the ICMP type value.</td>
     </tr>
     <tr>
         <td>tpSrcEnd</td>